simonlabcode/bam2bakR/README.md

 Edit the values in the config file as necessary and move on to the last step.

 ### Run it!<a name="run"></a>
-Technically, all you need to do to run TL-Snakemake is activate the pipeline environment and call snakemake from the top of the TL-Snakemake directory as follows (replacing `pipeline-env-tmp2` with whatever you named the environment and `8` replaced with whatever you entered for `cpus` in the config).
-Also, TL-Snakemake doesn't currently support use of -s4U control samples to call SNPs, though this will hopefully change soon, so you have to create an empty snp.txt file before running.
-You should still process these control samples though as they are helpful for downstream analysis and data quality assessment:
+Technically, all you need to do to run TL-Snakemake is activate the pipeline environment and call snakemake from the top of the TL-Snakemake directory as follows (replacing `complete_pipeline` with whatever you named the environment and `4` replaced with whatever you entered for `cpus` in the config):
 ```
 $ touch snp.txt
-$ conda activate pipeline-env-tmp2
+$ conda activate complete_pipeline
-$ snakemake --cores 8
+$ snakemake --cores 4
 ```
 There are **A LOT** of adjustable parameters that you can play with when running a Snakemake pipeline.
 I would point you to the [Snakemake documentation](https://snakemake.readthedocs.io/en/stable/executing/cli.html) for the details on everything you can change when running the pipeline.

 ## Output
 All output files will be placed in a directory named `results` that will be created the first time you run TL-Snakemake.
 The output of greatest interest, the gzipped cB.csv file, will be in `results/cB/`.

+The tdf files to make color-coded tracks are in: `results/tracks/`.

 ## Questions?
 If you have any questions or run into any problems, feel free to reach out to me (Isaac Vock) at isaac.vock@gmail.com